JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 875 billion years ago, the Power Directors arrived in this superuniverse to prepare the material environment for the Creator Son to undertake his time-space adventure with his partner, the universe presence of the Infinite Spirit.
 They energetically prepared the stage upon which the Creator Son would make real his time-space potential in partnership with this universal presence of the Infinite Spirit, our local universe Mother Spirit.
 This is what a Mighty Messenger tells us:

 > _The Creator Sons are preceded in universe organization by the power directors and other beings originating in the Third Source and Center.
 From the energies of space, thus previously organized, Michael, your Creator Son, established the inhabited realms of the universe of Nebadon and ever since has been painstakingly devoted to their administration.
-From pre-existent energy these divine Sons materialize visible matter, project living creatures, and with the co-operation of the universe presence of the Infinite Spirit, create a diverse retinue of spirit personalities._ ([UB 32:2.1](/en/The_Urantia_Book/32#p2_1))
+From pre-existent energy these divine Sons materialize visible matter, project living creatures, and with the co-operation of the universe presence of the Infinite Spirit, create a diverse retinue of spirit personalities._ (<a id="a49_579"></a>[UB 32:2.1](/en/The_Urantia_Book/32#p2_1))

 The first creative act of Michael and the universal presence of the Infinite Spirit brought into existence the Bright and Morning Star, Gabriel.
 He serves our local universe as its chief executive.
 Following his appearance, a multitude of diverse creatures and personalities were brought into existence.
 Among the first arrivals were the Life Carriers, the Melchizedek Father, and the Melchizedek order.
 Since the purpose of this study is to compare aspects of divine purpose as revealed in The Urantia Book with our current neuropsychological understanding of the brain, we will concentrate on those beings whose task it is to plan, develop, and instigate life, particularly in relation to the brain and mind.

 In preparation for the initiation of life on a material sphere, the Life Carriers have wisely tested and selected dynamic techniques, providing a mechanism to promote evolution.
 Because we happen to be a decimal planet, new possibilities can be tested and implemented during the evolutionary process, in addition to these early preparations.

 The Life Carriers, under the supervision of Father Melchizedek, were responsible for the design and development of a living instrument through which the mind connects with the material realm.
 This relationship between mind and matter evolves in such a way that the human mind develops, personality is bestowed, consciousness arises, free-will choices are made, and contact with spirit becomes possible.
 And what instrument did they design?
 A brain, a living brain.
-One Melchizedek comments ([UB 49:5.13](/en/The_Urantia_Book/49#p5_13)): _The brain and nervous system constitute the only uniform characteristic of mortals._ As he goes on to describe the various organizations of this mechanism (one-brain, two-brain, and three-brain types), the reality that all mortals utilize this mechanism, this living brain, in their planetary journey to God is powerful.
+One Melchizedek comments (<a id="a55_491"></a>[UB 49:5.13](/en/The_Urantia_Book/49#p5_13)): _The brain and nervous system constitute the only uniform characteristic of mortals._ As he goes on to describe the various organizations of this mechanism (one-brain, two-brain, and three-brain types), the reality that all mortals utilize this mechanism, this living brain, in their planetary journey to God is powerful.
 It is clear that this evolutionary system is designed to serve the evolution of life on a planet from its earliest stages to those of light and life; from matter to spirit via the mind.